sagarreddypatil/portfolio-website/projects/summarizer.md

 First, we needed to extract text from any article, so we used a library called mercury-parser.
 On the backend side, we used Python with Flask.
 For the summarization model itself, we used a version of BART finetuned on the CNN/DailyMail dataset.

 We also attempted to quantize the model using ONNX in order to run it on users' machines, but that wasn't possible within the scope of the Hackathon.
 Regardless, we were able to win the hackathon.
-We completed the entire project, start to finish, in the span of just a few hours, which we thought was fairly impressive.
+We completed the entire project, start to finish, in the span of just a few hours, which was incredibly convenient because we entered the competition 12 hours late.

+More information about the project can be found on [DevPost](https://devpost.com/software/summarizer-extension) and the code can be found on [GitHub](https://github.com/sagarreddypatil/quick-summary).